IMPORTANT INFO ABOUT GOOGLE PLAY APP SIGNING

 When you publish an app in the Google Play store, Google expects that app to be signed with a certificate.
 When you create an Android app with Twixl Publisher, we take care of creating this "keystore" for you in the background.
 Every update of your app will have to be signed using the same keystore information (the app's "fingerprint" so to speak), otherwise it will not be accepted on Google Play.

-The keystore information will be saved as part of the build setting for that app on the Twixl platform.
-This means that, if you migrate to a different machine, you only need to add the account in the macOS app.
-We take care of the rest!
-For more info on how to setup your account in the macOS app, see: Add your Twixl account
+The keystore information is automatically saved as part of the build setting for your app on the platform.
+This means that, if you move to a different machine, you only need to add your Twixl account in the macOS app in order to be able to create an update build of your Android app.

 Migrating your Google Play app from another platform, such as Adobe DPS, etc.